We Are Passionate About Fighting Your Sexual Assault Charges.

 The major defining requirement of all Criminal sexual conduct (CSC) charges is that penetration must have occurred in some form, however slight.

-If the CSC was only attempted, meaning there was no actual penetration only an attempt to, the accused may be facing a 1st or 2nd degree assault and battery charge.
+If the CSC was only attempted, meaning there was no actual penetration only an attempt to, the accused can be punished as if the attempted CSC was completed.

 There are 3 degrees of CSC, each with its own set of requirements and penalties.
 We will look at each of them briefly next.

 First degree CSC requires sexual battery, plus an aggravating circumstance:

 - Aggravated force was used to accomplish the act